 JR East has said that they hope to expand the ticketless Touch and Go Shinkansen travel region, but I suspect this is another feature that will have to wait for Super Suica when the current ¥20,000 Suica SF balance limit will likely be raised, or even doubled.

-JR Central offers the EX App for Shinkansen online eTicket purchases that can be linked with Apple Pay Suica for travel on Tokaido (Tokyo~Osaka) Sanyo (Osaka~Hakata) Shinkansen.
+JR Central offers the EX App and EX Service for Shinkansen online eTicket purchases that can be linked with Apple Pay Suica for travel on Tokaido (Tokyo~Osaka) Sanyo (Osaka~Hakata) Shinkansen.
 EX has 2 different kinds of accounts that can link with Apple Pay Suica: smartEX and Express Reserve.

 The 2 different kinds of EX accounts that link with Apple Pay Suica have some important differences:

 Express Reserve: membership costs ¥1,080 a year but offers a wide range of ticket discounts.
-Registration is done via the Japanese language only Suica App and Express Reserve only accepts Japanese issue credit cards.
+Registration is done via the Japanese language only Suica App.
+Express Reserve only accepts Japanese issue credit cards.

 smartEX: membership is free but discounts are limited.
-Online registration is offered in Japanese language and English language and smartEX accepts a wide variety of credit cards from Japan and other countries.
+Online registration is offered in Japanese language and English language. smartEX accepts a wide variety of credit cards from Japan and other countries.

 EX App from the Japan App Store offers more features: Japanese and English support, login support for all EX services: Express Reserve (Express Card), smartEX and JR West Card, and Face ID/Touch ID support, but does not support direct account creation/registration.